Barbara Skrzypek

-Barbara Skrzypek (8 January 1959 – 15 March 2025) was a Polish government official, who from 1990 to 2020, was the secretary, and one of the closest co-workers, of Jarosław Kaczyński, chairperson of the Law and Justice party.
+Barbara Skrzypek (/pl/; née Trojnar, /pl/; 8 January 1959 – 15 March 2025) was a Polish civil servant, secretary, and businessperson.
+From 1990 to 2020, she was a secretary, and one of the closest co-workers, of Jarosław Kaczyński, the chairperson of the Law and Justice party, one of the most influential parties in the Polish politics.
 In 2018, she was ranked at the 41st place on the list of the 50 most influential people in Poland by the news magazine Wprost.
-Later, she was a board member in the Lech Kaczyński Institute, an organisation which is the main shareholder of the company Srebrna.
+Since 2020, she was a board member of the Lech Kaczyński Institute, an organisation which is the main shareholder of the media and estate company Srebrna.
+From 1980 to 1990, she was a clerk in the Office of the Council of Ministers, and from 1989 to 1990, she was a clerk in the Chancellery of the President of the People's Polish Republic.

-Life and career

-Barbara Skrzypek was born on 8 January 1959.
+Biography

+Barbara Skrzypek (née Trojnar) was born on 8 January 1959 in the town of Gorlice in Rzeszów Voivodeship, Poland, now located within the Lesser Poland Voivodeship, where she grew up.
+In 1978, she graduated from the Marcin Kromer 1st General Education High School in Gorlice.

-From 1980 to 1989, she was a clerk in the Office of the Council of Ministers.
-There, among other functions, she was a senior office clerk and senior statistician in the Secret Chancellery and also worked in the Prime Minister office and in the office of Michał Janiszewski, the ministry director.
-Miała dostęp do tajnych akt PRL.
-She later began working in the Chancellery of the President of the Republic of Poland.
-In 1990, she became the secretary, and one of the closest co-workers of Jarosław Kaczyński, chairperson of the Law and Justice party.
+From 1980 to 1989, she was a clerk in the Office of the Council of Ministers in Warsaw, Poland, serving four prime ministers of Poland, Józef Pińkowski, Wojciech Jaruzelski, Zbigniew Messner, and Mieczysław Rakowski.
+Among other functions, she was a senior office clerk and senior statistician in the Secret Chancellery and also worked in the Prime Minister office, and in the office of the chief of the Office of the Council of Ministers.
+From 1989 to 1990, she worked in the Chancellery of the President of the People's Polish Republic, as a secretary of Michał Janiszewski, the chief of the chancellery under president Wojciech Jaruzelski.

+In 1990, Skrzypek became the secretary, and one of the closest co-workers of Jarosław Kaczyński, the chairperson of the Law and Justice party, one of the most influential parties in the Polish politics.
 She was also a head of the party chancery and director of the party presidium office.

-She had retired from her position as a secretary in 2020, after working with Kaczyński for almost 30 years.
-The same year, she became a member of the board of the Lech Kaczyński Institute, the main shareholder in the Srebrna company.
-Skrzypek herself owned two shares in said company, with her son holding another.
+Skrzypek retired from her position as a secretary in 2020, after working with Kaczyński for almost 30 years.
+The same year, she became a board member of the Lech Kaczyński Institute, the main shareholder in the media and estate company Srebrna.
+Previously, until 2018, she was an authorized representative of the institute.
+Skrzypek herself owned two shares in said company, with her son holding another one.

-In 2018, the weekly news magazine Wprost had ranked her at the 41st place on their list of the "50 most influential Poles", recognising her as "the most mysterious, and simultaneously one of the most important women in Polish politics".
+In 2018, the weekly news magazine Wprost ranked her at the 41st place on their list of the "50 most influential Poles", recognising her as "the most mysterious, and simultaneously one of the most important women in the Polish politics".
 She became more widely known to the broader public thanks to the 2017 political satire television series The Chairman's Ear (Polish: Ucho Prezesa), revolving around the character of Jarosław Kaczyński.
-It featured her fictionalised version, portrayed by Izabela Dąbrowska.
+It featured her fictionalised version, addressed as Mrs. Basia, and portrayed by Izabela Dąbrowska.